Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 - In-person class activities for [Team A](../teams/team-a.md):
   - Introduce the technical question for the week
   - Teach key facts and ideas to support the weekly activities
-  - Conduct the Q&A session for the current laboratory and practical assignments
+  - Conduct the Q&A session for the current laboratory assignments
   - Observe student demonstrations of the laboratory assignment and/or web design portfolio